BRANDING

 Problems Identified

-• Long wait times on food if not ordered up front
+Long wait times if dishes aren't ordered upfront

 Solutions Implemented